supremeimposter/My-Vault/GATE/Linear-Algebra/Linearly Dependent and Independent Vectors.md

 c_1 v_1 + c_2 v_2 + \cdots + c_n v_n = 0
 $$
 ---
+## Linearly Independent Set of Vectors

 - **A set of vectors are linearly independent iff they are not linearly dependent.**

+> [!perspective]
+> Every vector in a LI set brings something new to the table.
+No vector is redundant

-- If there exists no $c_i \not= 0$, then the set is Linearly Independent i.e. there is no vector in the set which can be represented as a linear combination of every other vectors.
+- If there exists no $c_i \not= 0$, then the set is Linearly Independent i.e. there is no vector in the set which can be represented as a linear combination of other vectors.

 - The set of vectors $\{v_1, v_2, \cdots, v_n\}$ is LI, if the **only solution** to the homogenous system is trivial i.e. the only solution is when $\forall c_i = 0$.
 - If we can obtain zero vector only by trivial combination of other vectors.